 There is to be a centrally located tap at a transit park and a nature based park for use by all occupiers, unless otherwise approved.

-[Clause 40 amended in Gazette 25 Aug 2000 p.
+[Clause 40 amended: Gazette 25 Aug 2000 p.
 4920.]

 41. Tap at camping ground

 There is to be at least one tap within 30 m of each camping site at a camping ground.